Ambien Overdose Symptoms, Risk Factors, Prevention, and Treatment

-Ambien, also known by the generic name zolpidem, is a non-benzodiazepine sedative-hypnotic medication frequently prescribed to people who suffer from insomnia.
-Ambien works by slowing certain brain activity, encouraging sleep in those who take it 1.
-Though safe when used as indicated, when taken in larger doses than prescribed or in combination with other medications, Ambien can have lethal effects.
+Ambien—also known by the generic name zolpidem—is a non-benzodiazepine sedative-hypnotic medication frequently prescribed to people who suffer from insomnia.
+Ambien works by slowing certain brain activity, encouraging sleep in those who take it.1 Though safe when used as indicated, when it is taken in larger doses than prescribed or in combination with other medications, Ambien can have lethal effects.

 Ambien: A Dangerous Drug to Abuse

 Women are far more likely than men to experience adverse Ambien reactions.
 In 2010, women accounted for 68% of emergency room visits caused by Ambien.
 Most patients who experience problems with Ambien are over the age of 45.
-Though the Food and Drug Administration (FDA) has advised doctors to prescribe it at half the regular dose for elderly patients, many patients over the age of 65 are still receiving full doses of the drug; nearly 1/3 of the emergency room cases involving Ambien in 2010 were for a patient over the age of 65 years 2.
+Though the Food and Drug Administration (FDA) has advised doctors to prescribe Ambien at half the regular dose for elderly patients, many patients over the age of 65 are still receiving full doses of the drug.
+Nearly 1/3 of the emergency room cases involving Ambien in 2010 were for patients over the age of 65 years.2

 If you or someone you care about has been prescribed Ambien, be aware of the signs and symptoms of an Ambien overdose.
 Learn how to handle such an emergency, as well as how to prevent future overdoses.

 There are many medications that, while therapeutic at certain doses, become harmful when taken in excess.
-Ambien is capable of eliciting serious and sometimes unusual side effects, even when taken in accordance with a prescription.
-There have been a number of reports from people who take it as prescribed experiencing effects such as 1:
+Ambien is capable of eliciting serious and sometimes unusual side effects, even when it is taken in accordance with a prescription.
+There have been a number of reports of people who take it as prescribed experiencing Ambien effects such as:1

 - A feeling of being drugged.